In this article, you can read about the latest website hacking statistics from 2021.

 In order to give you a better idea of the current state of threats, we’ve compiled a list of must-know statistics on website hacking.

-A 2003 study found that there is an attack every 39 seconds on average on the web.
+A study made in 2003 (remember, it's 2021 right now) found that there is an attack every 39 seconds on average on the web.
 Insecure usernames and passwords give attackers greater chances of success.
-Unfortunately, the web has grown so much that such studies are not realistic any more.
+Unfortunately, the web has grown so much that such studies are not accurate anymore.

 These attacks are logged and monitored by our firewall system, and the web application firewall on the website makes sure the attacks aren’t successful.